 Olympic employees must respond to 100 emails (half of which are junk mail) before the server goes down.

-Administrative assistants attempt to read their supervisor’s handwriting.
+Administrative professionals attempt to read their supervisor’s handwriting.

 Attempt to balance work and family responsibilities.
 Extra “degree of difficulty” points if job requires travel or child has Attention Deficiency Disorder.